International Applicants

 - TOEFL: 100 - 104

-Admitted students will be notified via email in the case that an EAP course is required.
 Failure to complete the EAP course during the summer semester will prevent the student from beginning their graduate program.
-EAP courses are unavailable to Elliott School graduate students during the fall or spring semesters.
-Students assigned an EAP course should anticipate additional tuition expenses to pay for the course.
+Please note that EAP courses are unavailable to Elliott School graduate students during the fall or spring semesters.

-Submitting Official English Language Test Scores
+- English Language Test Exemptions

-Academic Duolingo, IELTS, PTE, or TOEFL scores are required from all applicants who have not completed a post-secondary degree from a U.S. institution unless you hold a Bachelor's, Masters or doctoral degree from a country or institution in the lists below.
+Academic Duolingo, IELTS, PTE, or TOEFL scores are required from all international and Permanent Resident applicants who have not completed a post-secondary degree from a U.S. institution unless you hold a Bachelor's, Masters or doctoral degree from a country or institution in the lists below.
 This means you would not be required to submit Duolingo, IELTS, PTE, or TOEFL test scores.
 Degrees must be completed in the country where the degree-granting institution is based in order to meet the exemption requirement.

 No exceptions will be made if you do not meet one of the following exemptions.